bestel89/minesweeper/README.md

 init():
     // initialise all required variables
     // be called when 'RESTART' or 'PLAY GAME' is clicked
-    // creates grid of the correct size
+    // creates grid of the correct size for difficulty level
-    // creates 'bottom layer', containing the bombs (-1), numbers (proximity to bombs), empty cells (0)
+    // generates board object as per above
+        // function placeBombs --> randomly places the bombs according to how difficult the game is
+        // function placeNumbers --> iterates through the squares in the board and assigns a number (0-8) depending on how many bombs are adjacent to it
     // starts timer function
     // calls render